U.S. Treasury Secretary Lew calls for flexibility in Brexit talks

-BERLIN U.S. Treasury Secretary Jack Lew urged European Union and British officials to be pragmatic and flexible in talks on Britain's departure from the EU, and said he would meet new chancellor Philip Hammond later on Thursday.
+BERLIN U.S. Treasury Secretary Jack Lew urged European Union and British officials to be pragmatic and flexible in talks on Britain's departure from the EU, and said he would meet new finance minister Philip Hammond later on Thursday.

-"I will be meeting with the new chancellor this afternoon, I look forward to it," Lew told a news conference after meeting German Finance Minister Wolfgang Schaeuble in Berlin.
+"I will be meeting with the new chancellor (finance minister) this afternoon, I look forward to it," Lew told a news conference after meeting German Finance Minister Wolfgang Schaeuble in Berlin.

 "We believe that it is in the best interests of Europe, of the United States and the global economy to end up with a result that produces a highly integrated relationship between the UK and the EU," he said of negotiations on Britain leaving the EU.